Explore Our Online Practitioner Directory Now

 Lyme Disease

-In the first weeks after infection, individuals may experience flu-like symptoms, including headaches, muscle aches, fever and fatigue.
-A rash, referred to as bull’s eye rash, may appear at the site of the tick bite.
-Identifying these early warning signs is important because if untreated, Lyme disease can cause severe complications affecting the heart and the nervous system.
+In the first weeks after infection, people may experience flu-like symptoms, including headaches, muscle aches, fever and fatigue.
+A rash, referred to as bull’s eye rash, may appear at the site of the tick bite, but not everyone experiences this.

 What are the common early symptoms of Lyme disease?